 When was the last time you checked in with your breathing?
 Our breathing is something that happens automatically, without our active effort and attention.
 So, it’s easy to disregard.
 Yet, this (mostly) unconscious inflation and deflation of our chest holds the key to regulation and relaxation.

-The “shortness” of breath provokes a feeling of anxiety, and so the cycle continues.
+The “shortness” of breath provokes a feeling of angst and agitation, and so the cycle continues.

 As is often the case, the medicine lives in the opposite.
 Break this cycle and beat the stress with deep, belly breathing.